thegworld/gtx-browser/android_webview/docs/commandline-flags.md

 ## Applying Feature Flags

-[Feature Flags](/base/feature_list.h) (also stylized as `base::Feature` or `BASE_FEATURE`) are Chromium's mechanism for toggling off-by-default code paths.
+[Feature Flags](/base/feature_list.h) (also stylized as `base::Feature` or `BASE_FEATURE`) are GTx Browser's mechanism for toggling off-by-default code paths.
 While debugging flags are also off-by-default, Feature Flags typically guard soon-to-launch product enhancements until they're tested enough for field trials or public launch, at which point the Feature Flag is removed and the legacy code